 If your neighbors cooperate and agree to get the tree evaluated:

-Ask your neighbor for permission to join them when the arborist comes.
+Ask your neighbors for permission to join them when the arborist comes.
 If the answer is “no,” or if you can’t be there due to scheduling problems, write down any questions you have so your neighbor can get them answered.
 Ask to see the arborist's report on the tree.

 Depending on the arborist's conclusions, you might still be concerned.
 At this point, you may want to offer to arrange and/or pay for a second opinion.
 If your neighbors also want a second opinion, offer to split the cost.
 A friendly gesture like this goes a long way.